TrueBlocks/trueblocks-khedra/book/src/user_manual/using_khedra.md

 # Using Khedra

-This chapter covers the practical aspects of working with Khedra once it's installed and configured.
+This chapter covers the practical aspects of working with Khedra for blockchain data indexing and monitoring.

-## Understanding Khedra's Command Structure
+## Command Overview

-Khedra provides a streamlined set of commands designed to index, monitor, serve, and share blockchain data:
+Khedra provides five essential commands:

 ```text
 NAME: